Tax consolidation regime

 The taxation of dividends received by a parent company from its subsidiary cannot be capped at the amount of the expenses actually incurred by the parent company.
 Thus, the tax liability will be equal to 5% (or 1%) of the dividends received, tax credits included.

-The French parent-subsidiary regime is not applicable to dividends paid from entities located in an NCST.
+The French parent-subsidiary regime is not applicable to dividends paid from entities located in an NCST unless the entity can demonstrate that its activities are real and it does not seek to locate profits in the NCST.

 In principle, the subsidiary’s shares must be kept by the parent company for at least two years in order to benefit from the participation-exemption regime.
 However, some operations lead to a break of the two-year holding period.
 In that case, the exchanged shares are deemed withheld until the sale of the securities received in exchange.